tombeesley/PSYC121_2022-23/03-Week_3_PSYC121.Rmd

 `aggregate(x = *MISSING*2$estimate, by = list(*MISSING*$identity), FUN = mean)`

-First, let's try this (you will need to use your object name in place of MISSINFG!
+First, let's try this (you will need to use your object name in place of MISSING).
 What do you get?
 Does this match what we did last week when we calculated the mean for the *female* and for the *other* (i.e., non-female) group?

 Second, let's look at what is happening here:

-`aggregate` This is a command to get descriptive statistics
+`aggregate` This is a command to call for descriptive statistics

 `x=`
 This defines what column we are analyzing